There was an error with your log in

 If your group has participants under the age of 18, contact us prior to booking to make arrangements.

-• The starting point of your Nakasendo trail hike is either Kyoto or Tokyo.
+• The starting point of your Nakasendo trail hike is either Kyoto or Tokyo (depending on which starting point you choose).
 You can choose your preferred option, i.e. tour direction.

 To get to Kyoto, most people fly into Kansai International Airport (KIX).
 From there, you can use public transport (bullet train, 13 minutes to Kyoto) or rent a car to reach Kyoto.